Quick Links

 New Generation Testing Methods for Superior Accuracy

-Dr. Weisenthal invented what has been called the "gold standard" method for testing the cancer cell killing ability of a chemotherapy drug.
-His pioneering work and 35 years dedication to the concept of measuring cancer cell killing spawned an entire new generation of chemosensitivity tests.
+Dr. Weisenthal invented what has been called the "gold standard" method for testing the ability of a chemotherapy drug or combination of drugs to kill cancer cells as they exist uniquely in the body of each cancer patient.
+His pioneering work and 35 years of dedication to the concept of measuring cancer cell killing spawned an entire new generation of chemosensitivity tests.
 All Weisenthal Cancer Groups testing methods measure cancer cell death.
-Dr. Weisenthal's methods must not be mistaken for a far lass accurate testing method that measures what is called cell proliferation or cell division.
+Dr. Weisenthal's methods must not be mistaken for less accurate testing methods that measure what is called "inhibition of cell proliferation."
 We do NOT use this method.
 The distinction is extremely important.

 Unfortunately, many physicians are not aware of the distinction between the two types of testing.
 Many physicians are familiar only with largely abandoned methods called the Clonogenic Assay, the Capillary Cloning Assay, the Thymidine Incorporation Assay, and the Oncotech EDR Assay.
 Physicians and patients are justified in being wary of those older tests.
 Those older tests were not bad, necessarily, but there were both theoretical and practical concerns that limited their reliability and utility.